Use the bucket theory of asset allocation to create a simple and stress-free retirement portfolio.

 There are a lot of theories and complexities around retirement portfolio construction that involves complexities around debt to equity allocation, inflation assumptions and safe withdrawal rates (SWR).
 We have tackled some of these in a simplified manner in this post on retirement portfolio construction using Excel.

 This post simplifies the problem further for someone ready to enter retirement by creating just three buckets of cash, bonds and equity for the construction of a retirement portfolio.
 This post is targeted at someone entering retirement anytime between today to a year from now.
 Anyone with retirement expected to start more than 1 year from now should simply follow this post instead.
-Please note that at all times, there should be adequate emergency fund and health insurance over and above the retirement portfolio.
+Please note that at all times, there should be adequate emergency fund, health insurance and personal accident insurance over and above the retirement portfolio.
 Ensure that the yearly budget includes health insurance premium.
 Once the buckets have been created then periodic review and rebalance must be done to ensure that risk is being managed.
 The Rebalance column in the Excel calculator will show how rebalancing is to be done.
 See this detailed post on how and when to do rebalancing.

 Bucket 1: Cash